+Introduction

-Introduction Burlington Technical Center (BTC) provides students with the opportunity to explore careers and acquire skills in comprehensive technical programs of study.
-All students are supported in working toward individual goals through immersive, hands-on study with highly trained professional instructors, experts in their career fields, in state-of-the-art labs and classrooms, and through experiential learning opportunities.
+Burlington Technical Center (BTC) provides students with the opportunity to explore careers and acquire skills in comprehensive technical programs of study.
+All students are supported in working toward individual goals through immersive, hands-on learning with highly trained and industry certified professional instructors, experts in their career fields, in state-of-the-art labs and classrooms, and through experiential learning opportunities.
+Students will find themselves in a program with peers who are passionate about their learning and want to develop college career opportunities for themselves after high school.

 Our half-day programs are a unique opportunity for students to develop academic and technical knowledge and skills in a morning or afternoon session while attending classes at their sending high school.
-BTC offers a one-year Tech Foundational Program (Design Tech) for students in grades 9 or 10, and eleven (11) two-year Technical Programs.
+BTC offers a one-year Tech Exploratory Program (Design Innovation) for students in grades 9 or 10, and eleven (10) two-year Technical Programs.
 Most students starting our two-year programs are entering their junior year in high school.
 Students attend BTC daily in one session: morning (9:35-11:47 a.m.), or afternoon (12:09-2:21 p.m.).

-Two year technical programs are available in many fields of study.
+Two-year technical programs are available in many fields of study.
 Each student who completes a technical program will be awarded six high school credits.
+Students will also be awarded Vermont High School proficiencies to assist in making academic progress towards graduation.
 See individual program descriptions for specific academic and elective credits awarded.
 In addition, many BTC programs offer students dual enrollment credits through articulation agreements with local colleges/universities.

-The Tech Foundational Program is a one year program.
+The Tech Exploratory Program is a one-year program.
 This program is available to freshmen and sophomore students only.
-Each student who completes a Tech Foundational program will be awarded three high school credits.
+Each student who completes a Tech Exploratory program will be awarded three high school credits.
 See program descriptions for specific academic and elective credits awarded.